Logo do repositório

 A new approach for the interrogation of a large number of fiber-optic grating sensors is proposed and demonstrated for a small number of sensors in which signal recovery is achieved by matching a receiving grating to its corresponding sensor.
 This technique is demonstrated for both quasi-static and periodic measurands, and the resolution achieved for a single sensor–receiving grating pair for quasi-static strain is 4.12 μ∊.

-• Algorithm for Excitation Optimization of Fabry–Pérot Filters Used in Swept Sources
+• Experimental Method to Find the Optimum Excitation Waveform to Quench Mechanical Resonances of Fabry–Pérot Tunable Filters Used in Swept Sources